HazardJ/Bare/Doc/Form/Research_Consent_Form.md

 15.3.2.sec={IC.The} is a group of people who independently review research.

 15.3.3.sec={IC.The} will not be able to answer some study-specific questions, such as questions about appointment times.
-However, you may contact {IC.Name} if the research staff cannot be reached or if you wish to talk to someone other than the research staff.
+However, you may contact {IC.Name.Full} if the research staff cannot be reached or if you wish to talk to someone other than the research staff.

 15.3.=[Bit/Ssec_03]